 Serve Refugees – Meet the World in a Neighbourhood – Grow Spiritually in Community

-To be eligible for the internship program you must:
+To be eligible for the worker program you must:

 - Be over 19 years of age

 - Have completed high school.
 University education or training in specific skills will certainly be helpful to you.

 - Demonstrate emotional maturity and good judgment.
 Workers are in a role of tremendous responsibility.